 Longest-running woman news anchor on US television

-Maria Elena Salinas’ journalism career began in 1981 as an anchor, public affairs host, and reporter at KMEX-TV in Los Angeles.
-She went on to become a prominent voice for the Latinx community during her more than three decades at Univision, where she interviewed every US president since Jimmy Carter.
+María Elena Salinas’ journalism career began in 1981 as an anchor, public affairs host, and reporter at KMEX-TV in Los Angeles.
+She went on to become a prominent voice for the Latine community during her more than three decades at Univision, where she interviewed every US president since Jimmy Carter.
 She was one of the first woman journalists in wartime Baghdad, and she co-hosted the first Democratic and Republican presidential candidate forums in Spanish for the network.
 (Talk about a resume.)
-Salinas was dubbed the “Voice of Hispanic America” by the New York Times, and was the first Latinx woman to receive a Lifetime Achievement Emmy.
-After she left Univision in 2017, she became a contributor for CBS News.
+Salinas was dubbed the “Voice of Hispanic America” by the New York Times, and was the first Latina to receive a Lifetime Achievement Emmy.
+After leaving Univision in 2017, she became a contributor for CBS News, then moved to ABC News earlier this year.

 “I am grateful for having had the privilege to inform and empower the Latino community through the work my colleagues and I do with such passion.
 As long as I have a voice, I will always use it to speak on their behalf.”